 Liquid molasses is an excellent foliar feeding material by itself and can be mixed with other organic liquids.
-It can be used for agriculture at 2 - 4 quarts per acre for soil application.
-For foliar application on broadleaf plants, use 1 pint per acre.
-For grasses and grains, use 1 quart per acre.
+It can be used for agriculture at 1 - 2 gallons per acre for soil application.
+For foliar application, use 2 quarts per acre.
 Blackstrap molasses is the best choice because it contains the sulfur and iron of the original material.
 Since it is hard to find, any molasses will work, but in general, the darker ones work best.
 None of the liquid molasses products last as long as the dry version.

 Q: What is the application rate for dry molasses on a lawn?
 And how should I set the spreader?
 E.S., Dallas